lawalsegun2025/dna_sequencing_for_detecting_e_coli_virus/README.md

 - Guanine (G) and
 - Thymine (T)

 We preprocess the data into a more usable format and train the MLP Classifier model.
 This model is based on Neural Network Architecture and provides very high performance with less training time.
-Then we created a django-project which becomes our website based that will be hosted on a cloud platform.

 MLP Classifier stands for Multi-layer Perceptron Classifier which in the name itself connects to a Neural Network.
 Unlike other classification algorithms such as Support Vectors or Naive Bayes Classifiers, MLP Classifier relies on an underlying Neural Network to perform the task of classification.

+Then we created a django-project which becomes our website based that will be hosted on a cloud platform.

+Django is a free and open source web application framework written in python.
+It includes advaned functionality like authentication suppoert, mangement and admin panels, contact forms, comment boxes, file upload suppoert and more.

 </br></br>